Skip to main content

 • Don’t Touch the Money: Indirect gifts are taxable.

-• Verify Charity: Use the IRS exempt organizations select check tool.
+• Verify the charity: Use the IRS Exempt Organizations Select Check tool.

-• State Taxes: Most states follow federal rules, but check.
+• State taxes: Most states follow federal rules but check your state’s treatment.

-• Post-70½ Contributions: These reduce your QCD limit (follow the IRS worksheet).
+• Post-70½ IRA contributions: These can reduce your QCD limit (see the IRS worksheet for details).

 Give Smarter & Save More